b0bst3r/BTM/README.md

 # BTM
-b0bst3r's Technological Marvel Minecraft 1.12.1 Mod Pack
+## b0bst3r's Technological Marvel Minecraft 1.12.1 Mod Pack

-This is the repository for BTM modpack written by b0bst3r.
+This is the repository for BTM modpack written by b0bst3r, it is in no way associated with Better Than Minecraft by Asie.

-The modpack has applied for ATLauncher status but there is currently a 2 month approval list so temporarily this pack is available on the MultiMC launcher and instructions for installing it are listed below.
+The modpack has applied for ATLauncher status but there is currently a 2 month approval waiting list so temporarily this pack is available on the MultiMC launcher and instructions for installing it are listed below.

 Create a new 1.12.1 instance in MultiMC